fly-studio/docker-compose/README.md

 ### Relative path/working directory

-1. All path in the `pre-deploy/post-deploy` are relative to the `docker-compose.yaml` if you set a relative path, eg: `/a/b/`
+1. All path in the `pre-deploy/post-deploy` are relative to the `docker-compose.yaml` if you set a relative path, eg: `scripts/main.go` is `/a/b/scripts/main.go`

-2. Working directory of command is the path of `docker-compose.yaml`, eg: `/a/b/`
+2. Working directory is the directory of `docker-compose.yaml`, eg: `/a/b/`

 ### Execution arguments